johbrust/simulink_gym/examples/envs/cartpole_simscape/Readme.md

 ## Solver

-Like the [Gym implementation](https://github.com/openai/gym/blob/v0.21.0/gym/envs/classic_control/cartpole.py), this model uses a fixed step-size of 0.02 s and the Euler integration method (*ode1 (Euler)* solver).
+Like the [Gymnasium implementation](https://github.com/Farama-Foundation/Gymnasium/blob/08a28d38dab17cb4656cd73517bf894575ce6f1a/gymnasium/envs/classic_control/cartpole.py), this model uses a fixed step-size of 0.02 s and the Euler integration method (*ode1 (Euler)* solver).

 ## Action and Observation Space

-Like the Gym implementation, this environment has a discrete action space with two actions allowing the agent to push the cart in both directions with a force of 10 N.
+Like the Gymnasium implementation, this environment has a discrete action space with two actions allowing the agent to push the cart in both directions with a force of 10 N.

 The observation space consists of the cart's position and velocity as well as the pole's angle and its angular velocity.